My rating: 4 of 5 stars

 I received this book in exchange for an honest review.
 I thank Bloodshot Books for giving me the opportunity.

-The blurb of this book instantly captured my attention.
+The synopsis of this book instantly captured my attention.
 Just what could be more interesting than a talking spider living inside someone’s head?
 I happen to love the little eight-legged critters, so believe me when I say I didn’t hesitate to request this novel.
 Think of my delight when my request was accepted, and I was thus introduced to Parent’s world, and more specifically, Clive’s rather uneventful, mundane life; a life we can all relate to in some way.
 I liked Clive, despite him being a very negative and oftentimes selfish person.
 His inner monologue mostly consisted of insulting people, which added a nice touch of humour.
 I always appreciate when something I read makes me smile, and What Hides Within definitely did.

 Other characters included Reilly; a detective with detachment issues, Morgan; the love struck best friend, and a questionable amount of perverted men.
 Okay, so there was two, but Derek was more than enough for me.
 Each and every one had their own very apparent flaws; selfishness, narcissism, the list goes on.
 I think they were intentionally depicted badly, to enforce Chester’s motivation.